-- Mobile Phones, Smart Watches, iPads and other electronic/digital equipment, for example digital games, are not permitted, and therefore must not be brought to school. - On arrival at school, any Mobile Phones, Smart Watches, iPads or other electronic/digital devices must be handed into the office every morning before the first bell and collected at the end of the school day.
-They must be inside a labelled clear zip bag. - Students must display courtesy, consideration and respect for others whenever they use a mobile telephone. - Mobile telephones, Smart Watches, iPads or other electronic/digital devices are not to be used in any manner or place that is disruptive to the normal routine of the school. - In-phone cameras are not to be used anywhere a normal camera would be considered inappropriate, such as in change rooms, toilets or anywhere inside the school boundary. - Mobile telephones, Smart Watches and other electronic/digital devices are brought to school at their owner's risk.
+- Mobile Phones, Smart Watches (not set on SCHOOL MODE), iPads and other electronic/digital equipment, for example digital games, are not permitted, and therefore must not be brought to school.
+Please note: Smart Watches set on SCHOOL MODE are permitted. - On arrival at school, any Mobile Phones, Smart Watches (not set of SCHOOL MODE), iPads or other electronic/digital devices must be handed into the office every morning before the first bell and collected at the end of the school day.
+They must be inside a labelled clear zip bag.

+Please note: Smart Watches NOT SET ON SCHOOL MODE must be handed into the office each morning and collected at the end of the school day.

+- Students must display courtesy, consideration and respect for others whenever they use a mobile telephone. - Mobile telephones, Smart Watches, iPads or other electronic/digital devices are not to be used in any manner or place that is disruptive to the normal routine of the school. - In-phone cameras are not to be used anywhere a normal camera would be considered inappropriate, such as in change rooms, toilets or anywhere inside the school boundary. - Mobile telephones, Smart Watches and other electronic/digital devices are brought to school at their owner's risk.
 No liability is accepted by the school in the event of loss, theft or damage to any device. - Discipline sanctions will apply for students who breach this policy.